lowcodelounge/rapid-web-prototyping-workshop/index.md

 ### Come to San Diego this June!
 {: .text-accent-warm-light .text-uppercase}

 This will be live and in-person as a pre-conference workshop at UXPA 2022 on June 20th.
-Registration is not live yet but subscribe to my newsletter about this workshop only for updates.
 {: .font-body-md}

 ### Can’t make it in person?
 {: .text-accent-warm-light .text-uppercase}

-This is an open-source workshop, meaning all the material relating to this event will be available online both leading up to the event and afterward.
-If you want to follow along, subscribe to my newsletter about this workshop for updates.
+This is an open-source workshop, meaning all the material relating to this event will be [available online](https://github.com/pglevy/rwp-workshop){: .text-accent-warm-light .hover:text-accent-warm}.
 {: .font-body-md}

-## Subscribe to workshop newsletter
+## Subscribe to Lowcode Lounge newsletter
 {: .font-body-xl .line-height-body-2}

-When you subscribe, you’ll get occasional email specifically about this workshop and the related material — nothing else.
+When you [subscribe](https://www.getrevue.co/profile/pglevy){: .text-accent-warm-light .hover:text-accent-warm}, you’ll get emails on approachable low-code tools and techniques for designers and makers about every three weeks.
 {: .font-body-md}

-{% include content/tinyletter.html %}

 Not ready to commit?
 You can always [follow me on Twitter](https://twitter.com/pglevy){: .text-accent-warm-light .hover:text-accent-warm} to stay in the loop.
 {: .font-body-md}